 38 Huskers to Earn Degrees

-Lincoln - A total of 38 Husker student-athletes will earn degrees this weekend at the University of Nebraska-Lincoln’s commencement exercises at Pinnacle Bank Arena.
+Lincoln - A total of 38 Husker student-athletes earned degrees Saturday morning at the University of Nebraska-Lincoln’s commencement exercises at Pinnacle Bank Arena.

-Saturday morning’s undergraduate commencement will include 14 current or former Nebraska football student-athletes, seven members of the track and field program and six Husker baseball players.
+Undergraduate commencement included 14 current or former Nebraska football student-athletes, seven members of the track and field program and six Husker baseball players.

-Nebraska volleyball All-American Briana Holman is set to earn her degree Saturday.
-Holman, a senior middle blocker, will try to lead the Huskers to a national championship on the court at the Sprint Center in Kansas City, Mo., on Saturday at 8 p.m.
+Nebraska volleyball All-American Briana Holman earned her degree before leading the Huskers to the 2017 national championship on the court at the Sprint Center in Kansas City, Mo., Saturday night.

-Current Nebraska men’s basketball guard Anton Gill is also prepared to earn his degree on Saturday morning, before leading the Huskers on the court against Kansas at Pinnacle Bank Arena on Saturday at 7 p.m.
+Current Nebraska men’s basketball guard Anton Gill earned his degree on Saturday morning, before leading the Huskers on the court against Kansas at Pinnacle Bank Arena on Saturday night as well.

-Headlining the list of Husker football graduates is senior place-kicker Drew Brown, along with wide receiver De’Mornay Pierson-El, defensive tackle Mick Stoltenberg, safeties Chris Jones, Joshua Kalu and Kieron Williams and tight ends Tyler Hoppes and Connor Ketter.
-Brett Classen, Erik Evans, David Knevel, Luke McNitt, AJ Natter and Adam Taylor round out the list of Husker football student-athletes receiving degrees Saturday.
+Headlining the list of Husker football graduates was senior place-kicker Drew Brown, along with wide receiver De’Mornay Pierson-El, defensive tackle Mick Stoltenberg, safeties Chris Jones, Joshua Kalu and Kieron Williams and tight ends Tyler Hoppes and Connor Ketter.
+Brett Classen, Erik Evans, David Knevel, Luke McNitt, AJ Natter and Adam Taylor rounded out the list of Husker football student-athletes receiving degrees Saturday.